graphql/graphql-spec/spec/Section 6 -- Execution.md

   {newPendingResults}, and {futures}.
 - Return {initialResult}.

-CompleteFragment(deferredFragment, resultsForFragment,
+CompleteFragment(deferredFragment, completedFuturesForFragment,
-pendingFuturesForFragment, newPendingResultsByFragment, resultsByFragment,
+pendingFuturesForFragment, newPendingResultsByFragment,
-unsent):
+completedFuturesByFragment, unsent):

+- Initialize {pendingFutures} to the empty set.
 - Initialize {pending}, {incremental}, and {completed} to empty lists.
 - Let {completedEntry} be an empty unordered map.
 - Set the entry for {pendingResult} on {completedEntry} to {deferredFragment}.
 - Append {completedEntry} to {completed}.
-- For each {result} in {resultsForFragment}:
+- For each {future} in {completedFuturesForFragment}:
-  - If {result} is in {unsent}:
+  - If {future} is in {unsent}:
+    - Let {result} be the result of {future}.
     - Append {result} to {incremental}.
 - Let {newPendingResultsForFragment} be the entry for {deferredFragment} in {newPendingResultsByFragment}.
 - For each {deferredFragment} in {newPendingResultsForFragment}:
-  - Let {pendingFuturesForFragment} be the entry for {deferredFragment} in {pendingFuturesByFragment}; if no such list exists, continue to the next {deferredFragment} in {newPendingResultsForFragment}.
+  - Let {fragmentPendingFuturesForFragment} be the entry for {deferredFragment}
+    in {pendingFuturesByFragment}; if no such list exists, continue to the next {deferredFragment} in {newPendingResultsForFragment}.
   - Append {deferredFragment} to {pending}.
-  - Let {resultsForFragment} be the entry for {deferredFragment} in {resultsByFragment}.
+  - Let {fragmentCompletedFuturesForFragment} be the entry for {deferredFragment} in {completedFuturesByFragment}.
-  - If the size of {resultsForFragment} is equal to the size of {pendingFuturesForFragment}:
+  - If the size of {fragmentCompletedFuturesForFragment} is equal to the size of {fragmentPendingFuturesForFragment}:
-    - Let {fragmentPending}, {fragmentIncremental}, and {fragmentCompleted}, be the result of {CompleteFragment(deferredFragment, resultsForFragment, pendingFuturesForFragment, newPendingResultsByFragment, resultsByFragment, unsent)}.
+    - Let {fragmentNewFutures}, {fragmentPending}, {fragmentIncremental}, and {fragmentCompleted}, be the result of {CompleteFragment(deferredFragment, resultsForFragment, pendingFuturesForFragment, newPendingResultsByFragment, resultsByFragment, unsent)}.
+    - Add all items in {fragmentPendingFutures} to {pendingFutures}.
     - Append all items in {fragmentPending} to {pending}.
     - Append all items in {fragmentIncremental} to {incremental}.
     - Append all items in {fragmentCompleted} to {completed}.
+  - Otherwise:
+    - For each {future} in {fragmentPendingFuturesForFragment}:
+      - If {completedFuturesForFragment} does not contain {future}:
+        - Initiate {future} if it has not yet been initiated.
+        - Add {future} to {pendingFutures}.
-- Return {pending}, {incremental}, and {completed}.
+- Return {pendingFutures}, {pending}, {incremental}, and {completed}.

 ## Executing a Field Plan